Skatteetaten/aurora/docs/documentation/aurora-config.md

 #### development

-The development deployment type is similar to the release deployment type but it will not deploy a prebuilt image and instead create an OpenShift BuildConfig that can be used to build ad hoc images from DeliveryBundles from your local development machine.
+The development deployment type is similar to the deploy deployment type but it will not deploy a prebuilt image from container registry.
+Instead an OpenShift ImageStream will be created that can be used to send images created from DeliveryBundles from your local development machine (see `ao dev rollout`).

 This will usually significantly reduce the time needed to get code from a development machine running on OpenShift compared to, for instance, a CI/CD pipeline.